Getting Your Grade 12

 What if I want a high school diploma?

-In order to receive a Nova Scotia High School Graduation Diploma for Adults, you must complete ALP Level IV, twelve high school courses.
-Six courses are compulsory: Communications (or Grade 11 and 12 English), Math, Science, Global Studies, and one additional social science, technology or math course.
+In order to receive a Nova Scotia High School Graduation Diploma for Adults, you must complete ALP Level IV through Nova Scotia Community College (NSCC).
+Courses include: Communications (or Grade 11 and 12 English), Math, Science, Global Studies, and one additional social science, technology or math course.
 You must also take six elective courses of your choice.
 In some cases, you may be able to receive credit for high school courses that you have already completed.